Axym-Labs/LetoReader/README.md

 - `cd Reader/Reader/`
 - `nohup dotnet run --environment Production --urls=http://localhost:5001/ > /Logs/std.log 2> Logs/err.log &`

-> Due to personal circumstances, Leto is currently in a maintenance mode, meaning our main focus is on handling priority tasks related to the repository.
+> Due to personal circumstances, LetoReader is currently in a maintenance mode, meaning our main focus is on handling priority tasks related to the repository.
 New feature requests can still be made [here](https://reader.canny.io/), but may take a while to get implemented.
 Issues and bugs will still be addressed so make sure to [report](https://github.com/Axym-Labs/Leto-Reader/issues) them.

 ## Changelogs
 - [Version 2](https://github.com/Axym-Labs/Axym-Reader/wiki/Changelog-Version-2)